 Project Respect is committed to a diverse workplace where people are free from discrimination and disadvantage and are afforded dignity and respect.

-Project Respect commits to LGBTQIA+ inclusion and supports anyone who self-identifies as a woman, including all LGBTQIA+ women, as well as gender diverse and non-binary people.
+Project Respect commits to LGBTQIA+ inclusion and supports anyone who self-identifies as a woman, all LGBTQIA+ women, and gender diverse and non-binary people.

 Strategic Plan